xhuljan123/MultiChess/README.md

 # MultiChess - Javascript chess engine

-MultiChess is designed to give you the best gaming experience with a variety of customisation options and game modes.
+Designed to give you the best gaming experience with a variety of customisation options and game modes.
 Whether you're looking to improve your skills or just have fun, this script is made easy for every one.
+The script is builded in javascript and has no dependecies.

 ### Features
 - User friendly integration.
 Module import or browser ready integration